Adeku12345/Banking-and-Finance-Project-Customer-Chunks-Dataset/README.md

 # Banking-and-Finance-Project-Customer-Chunks-Dataset
-This project is created to classify customers who exist  or stay back over a period of time
+This project is created to classify customers who exist  or stay back over a period of time using Machine Learning Model